maverickmath/ashuku/README.txt

 ashuku will also show you all attributes you have not yet scored for this day.
 You should give at least a daily score, but can give as many as you want.

+Using add without arguments only shows the missing attributes.

 correlate
 ---------
 Analyzes all attributes for statistical correlation.
+Takes the amount of days to correlate as an optional argument, like "correlate 23".
+The data is assumed to be complete when days are given, i.e. attributes of type "cumulative" are assumed to be 0 when no score for the day exists.

 graph
 -----